 Physically handing over your toy to a friend or sibling when you are ready feels uplifting, generous, and kind.

 But most importantly, the child who is not forced to share will gain a sense of security and will feel in control.
+And it will end sharing struggles once and for all.

 So maybe, just maybe, if my kids are never forced to share their toys and are never required to hand over their treasures, sharing will stop being such a dreaded thing.